TikhonJelvis/RL-book/book/chapter1/chapter1.md

 Instead of needing to call `sample` to see an error — which we then have to carefully read to track back to the source of the mistake — the mistake is highlighted for us without even needing to run the code.

-##### Static Typing?
+##### Static Typing

-Being able to find type mismatches *without running code* is called **static typing**.
+Being able to find type mismatches *without running code* is called **static typing**\index{types!static types|textbf}.
 Some languages — like Java and C++  — require *all* code to be statically typed; Python does not.
-In fact, Python started out as a **dynamically typed** language with no type annotations and not typechecking.
-With older versions of Python, type errors could only ever happen at runtime.
+In fact, Python started out as a **dynamically typed**\index{types!dynamic types|textbf} language with no type annotations.
+Type errors would only come up when the code containing the error was run.

 Python is still *primarily* a dynamically typed language — type annotations are optional in most places and there is no built-in checking for annotations.
 In the `Die("foo")` example, we only got an error when we ran code that passed `sides` into a function that *required* an `int` (`random.randint`).
 We can get static checking with external tools, but even then it remains *optional* — even statically checked Python code runs dynamic type checks, and we can freely mix statically checked and "normal" Python.
-Optional static typing on top of a dynamically typed languages is called **gradual typing** because we can incrementally add static types to an existing dynamically typed codebase.
+Optional static typing on top of a dynamically typed languages is called **gradual typing**\index{types!gradual types|textbf} because we can incrementally add static types to an existing dynamically typed codebase.

 Dataclass attributes are not the only place where knowing types is useful; it would also be handy for function parameters, return values and variables.
 Python supports *optional* annotations on all of these; dataclasses are the only language construct where annotations are *required*.
 To help mix annotated and unannotated code, typecheckers will report mismatches in code that is explicitly annotated, but will usually not try to guess types for unannotated code.